DisStreamChat/Backend/README.md

-﻿# DisTwitchChat
+# DisTwitchChat
 DisTwichChat is a Disord and Twitch Bot that allows integration between a discord `live chat` channel and twitch chat, this allow users without twitch accounts or who prefer discord to chat with the streamer without making the streamer look at two chats.
-This is the backed Code
+This is the backend Code for the bot

-DisTwichChat is currently in development and is currently not available to add to your discord server / twitch channel, but when it is you can add it at `url coming soon`
+DisTwichChat is currently in development and is currently not available to add to your discord server / twitch channel, but when it is you can add it at [distwitchat.com](https://www.distwitchchat.com/#/)

 # Contributions

-Contributions and suggestions are welcome, if you have any suggestion go ahead and make an issue and if i like your suggestion I will add it to the [todo](#Todo) list.
-If you want to contribute feel free to make a PR i will take a look at it as soon as I get a chance and i'll see if I can merge it.
+Contributions and suggestions are welcome, if you have any suggestion go ahead and make an issue and if we like your suggestion we will add it to the [todo](#Todo) list.
+If you want to contribute feel free to make a PR we will take a look at it as soon as we get a chance and we'll see if we can merge it.

 # Installation